Minuscule: Valley of the Lost Ants

-Minuscule: Valley of the Lost Ants (Minuscule: La vallée des fourmis perdues) is a 2013 adventure comedy live action animated film based on the television series Minuscule.
+Minuscule: Valley of the Lost Ants (Minuscule : La Vallée des fourmis perdues) is a 2013 live-action/animated adventure comedy film based on the television series Minuscule.
 The film was written and directed by series creators Hélène Giraud and Thomas Szabo.
 It is a sound film with a synchronized soundtrack featuring music and sound effects and with little to no spoken dialogue.
 It won the César Award for Best Animated Feature Film at the 40th César Awards.
 A sequel, Minuscule 2: Mandibles from Far Away, was released on January 30, 2019.

 Plot

 In a valley in southeastern France, a family of ladybirds has their first litter and raises them until they are ready to become independent.
 The childish fly Toofette and his gang often bully Cox, one of the litter.
 During one of these fights, Cox attempts to fly back to his family, but as they pursue him, he crashes into a crevice and loses a wing.
 Unable to fly or locate his family, Cox takes shelter in a sugar cube tin which is part of an abandoned picnic.
 The next morning, Cox awakens as bugs have raided the picnic and carry away the spoils.
 A foraging patrol of black ants finds the picnic and begins to carry the tin to their anthill with Cox still inside.
 They allow him to join them after he protects them from a hungry green lizard.
-On their journey, Cox befriends Mandible, the patrol's leader.
+On their journey, Cox befriends Mandible, the ant patrol's leader.

-Cox and the black ants encounter a patrol of red ants and their leader, the dictator Butor, who try to stop them to get their food.
-Mandible tries to give them a sugar cube as a peace offering, but Butor and his patrol pursue them to get the rest.
+Cox and the black ants encounter face-to face a patrol of red ants and their leader, the dictator Butor, who try to stop them to get their food.
+Mandible tries to give them a sugar cube as a peace offering, but enraged Butor and his patrol pursue them to get the rest.
 The group escapes by riding the tin down an embankment and into a river, with the red ants pursuing them in a soda can.
 At the rapids, Cox falls overboard and the ants rescue him from a pike named Boboche.
 As they go over a waterfall and the tin washes ashore, the soda can and Boboche sink to the bottom of the river.
 While the red ants escape, Boboche gets stuck in the sand and suffocates to death.
 The black ants pick up the sugar cubes and start hauling them back to their nest.
 After finding the tin empty, Butor continues to pursue them.
 However, his troop flees to avoid being run over by a car, leaving Butor to follow the black ants to their anthill and return to his colony to report to his queen and get reinforcements.
 Meanwhile, his patrol returns home to rejoin his armies.